Healthy Homes Assessment Island Bay

 Insulation Island Bay

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
-The more high the R-value, better the insulation.
+The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3